tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/control_flow_ops.md

 ##### Returns:

   The output tensors for the loop variables after the loop.
-When the length of `loop_vars` is 1 this is a Tensor, TensorArry or IndexedSlice and when the length of `loop_vars` is greater than 1 it returns a list.
+When the length of `loop_vars` is 1 this is a Tensor, TensorArray or IndexedSlice and when the length of `loop_vars` is greater than 1 it returns a list.

 ##### Raises: